This report was prepared by members of the NHMRC Centre of Research Excellence in Cervical Cancer Control

 70% of women screened using a high-performance test by age 35 years and again by age 45 years |

-By the end of 2023, 82.8% of women aged 35-39 screened at least once with an HPV test, and 79.8% of women aged 45-49 had been screened at least twice*.
+By the end of 2024, 85.0% of women aged 35-39 screened at least once with an HPV test.
+Progress has started towards women aged 45-49 years having had 2 HPV tests.
 Uptake has increased, particularly in remote and very remote areas, the NT, and more disadvantaged areas. |

 Treatment of cervical precancer by 2030 |